bienflorencia/rBiodiversidata/Hotspots Tetrapods/README.md

-The following scripts were used for the paper “Large-scale patterns of vertebrate biodiversity of Uruguay: are biodiversity hotspots real or fabricated?”.
+The following scripts are being used for a paper in prep  with the running title: “Large-scale patterns of vertebrate biodiversity of
+Uruguay: are biodiversity hotspots real or fabricated?”.

 Analyses
 --------